Harold Walter Bailey: Life

 Bailey was born in Devizes, Wiltshire, and raised from age 10 onwards on a farm in Nangeenan, Western Australia, without formal education.
 While growing up, he learned German, Italian, Spanish, Latin, and Greek from household books, and Russian from a neighbour.
 After he grew interested in the lettering on tea-chests from India, he acquired a book of Bible selections translated into languages with non-European scripts, including Tamil, Arabic, and Japanese.
 By the time he had left home, he was reading Avestan as well.

 In 1921 he entered the University of Western Australia to study classics.
 In 1927, after completing his master's degree on Euripides, he won a Hackett Studentship to Oxford where he joined the Delegacy of Non-Collegiate Students, later St Catherine's College.
 There he studied under Frederick William Thomas.
+In 1928 he was awarded the inaugural Nubar Pasha Scholarship in Armenian studies.
+The eminent Oxford Arabist David Margoliouth is said to have asked, upon awarding Bailey the scholarship, "By the way, Mr Bailey, do you intend actually to learn Armenian?".

 After graduating with first class honours in 1929, Bailey was appointed as Parsee Community Lecturer in the then London School of Oriental Studies.
 In 1936 Bailey became Professor of Sanskrit (succeeding E. J. Rapson, who had held the post since 1906) and a Fellow at Queens' College, Cambridge; he was succeeded at SOAS by W. B. Henning.
 During World War II he worked in the Royal Institute of International Affairs.

 Bailey was not religious in his personal life.
 He was a vegetarian and enjoyed playing the violin.
 He retired in 1967.
 After his death, he left his enormous library to the Ancient India and Iran Trust in Cambridge.